That letter was actually the first out of many, not that Tony would ever know about it.

 "Mr. Carbonell," his student's mom asked him, "what did you say your husband did?"

 "He's a mechanic.
 Yes, he's very handy," Steve said, hiding his smile behind his cup of tea.
-"And I'm afraid he is also going to be more than a tad disappointed if I don't make it in time for dinner."
+"And I'm afraid that he's also going to be more than a tad disappointed if I don't make it in time for dinner."

 "Oh!
 Oh no, off you go, then," she said, shooing him away with homemade cookies for him to share.